kiraio-moe/Light.vnTools/README.md

 ## Disclaimer

 This tool is intentionally created as a modding tool to translate the visual novel game created with Light.vn game engine.
-I didn't condone any piracy in any forms such as taking the game visual and sell it illegally which harm the developer.
+I didn't condone any piracy in any forms such as taking the game visual and sell it illegally which harm the game developer.
 Use the tool at your own risk (DWYOR - Do What You Own Risk).